offsite postmortem.

 Collaborating in person reminds you that teammates are more than just avatars on Slack.

-Whether it's a 6:00 AM run or late-night karaoke, shared physical intensity builds a level of trust that makes professional feedback smoother.
+Whether it's a 6:00 AM run or late-night karaoke, hacking together in a shared space builds a level of trust that makes working together fun and engaging.

 High-intensity environments build high-intensity bonds.